KAMI-Github/ERC721-AC/README.md

 ## 📑 Overview

-The `GameNFT` contract is a modern implementation of an NFT collection that leverages USDC for payments and includes advanced royalty distribution capabilities.
+The `KAMI721C` contract is a modern implementation of an NFT collection that leverages USDC for payments and includes advanced royalty distribution capabilities.
 Built on ERC721C with support for multiple royalty receivers for both minting and transfers, it provides a flexible solution for game asset tokenization.

 ## 🔧 Features